Trump says US should start manipulating the dollar

-WASHINGTON — President Donald Trump is accusing China and Europe of playing a “big currency manipulation game.”
-He says the United States should match that effort, a move that directly contradicts official U.S. policy not to manipulate the dollar’s value to gain trade advantages.
+WASHINGTON — President Donald Trump on Wednesday accused China and Europe of playing a “big currency manipulation game.”
+He said the United States should match that effort, a move that directly contradicts official U.S. policy not to manipulate the dollar’s value to gain trade advantages.

 Trump’s own Treasury Department in May found that no country meets the criteria of being labeled a currency manipulator, although the report did put China and eight other countries on a watch list.

-A country manipulates its currency when it drives down the value to make its exports cheaper.
+A country manipulates its currency when it drives down the value to make its exports cheaper and foreign imports more expensive.

+As a candidate in 2016, Trump repeatedly charged that China was manipulating its currency and as president he would immediately label China as a currency manipulator.

+However, after taking office, Trump’s Treasury Department has issued five reports on the subject, required by law every six months.
+In each report it said no country met the criteria to be labeled a currency manipulator.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.